SudoShwetanshu/rockpaperscissor/README.md

-A classic game of RPS made in association with The Odin Project.
+A classic game of RPS.
 It can be be played at [GitHub Pages]

 ## Rules of Rock Paper Scissors